 We selected one component – the blade – and showed its progress right the way through from raw materials through to playing its critical role in aircraft flight.

 The teamwork demanded from every member of staff in the design, R&D and manufacturing departments would all be crucial to the process, as would adherence to stringent safety processes.
 Although manufacturing takes place in multiple areas around a large site, we wanted to illustrate the process as a smooth transition from one stage to another.
 Careful shoot planning and intricate segueing in the edit resulted in a seamless presentation of this one critical and surprisingly high-tech aspect of the helicopter.

-Our latest film for Leonardo set out to showcase the helicopter in operational mode, with the help and assistance of Essex and Herts Air Ambulance Trust and the emergency services.
+Our film presents the helicopter in operational mode, with the help and assistance of Essex and Herts Air Ambulance Trust and the emergency services.
 Filmed in just two days, we created a scenario simulating a patient being airlifted from an accident, using actors, make up and air to air filming en route to a London hospital to build a sense of realism.

-The South African location gave us an incredible opportunity to showcase the AW 189, carefully blending footage shot by our team with specially sourced archive material, to create a dynamic and powerful film for this fantastic machine.
+Filming on location in South Africa, we set out to demonstrate the AW 189 helicopter’s performance even in the most challenging environments.
+We carefully blended footage shot by our team with specially sourced archive material to create a dynamic and powerful film for this fantastic machine.